 Fishing for pelagic rockfish continues to be excellent.
 Pelagic rockfish are available year-round, and fishing is generally good this time of year.
 Any type of shiny lure or bait will work.
 Please see p.
 38 of the “Southeast Alaska Sport Fish Regulation Summary” or visit your local ADF&G office to see examples of rockfish groupings (pelagic vs. nonpelagic).

 A few silver salmon have moved into freshwaters but are still few and far between.
 Silvers aren’t expected to enter freshwaters in large numbers until September.

 Most sockeye salmon freshwater fishing opportunities are over now.
 Fish are starting to turn in preparation of spawning.

 Pink salmon have moved into freshwater in large numbers and are available for sport fishing.
 Recent rains raised water levels pushing fish into the creeks and they will be present until spawning is finished.
 Fishing is excellent.

 Dolly Varden and Trout

-Fishing should be good soon as juvenile pink salmon begin emigrating from local streams.
-There are several great locations for trout and Dolly Varden fishing in the Sitka Area.
-On the road system the marine waters near the mouths of Starrigavin Creek, Indian River and Sawmill Creek should be productive.
+Fishing with lures (spinners, spoons, plugs) or flies that imitate juvenile salmon should produce.
+Also egg or flesh patterns are good when salmon begin spawning soon.
+There are several great locations for trout and Dolly Varden fishing in the Sitka area.
+On the road system the freshwaters of Starrigavin Creek, Indian River and Sawmill Creek should be productive, while lakes such as Thimbleberry, Heart, and Beaver lakes offer unique fishing experiences.
 Most other stream mouths accessible by boat or plane should be good as well.